-939.-(1) Subject to rule 940, this rule applies in relation to the service of any process required in connection with civil proceedings
+939.-(1) Subject to rule 940, this rule applies in relation to the service of any process required in connection with civil proceedings pending before a court or other tribunal of a foreign country where rule 938 does not apply or is not invoked.

-(2) Service of any such process within Singapore may be effected by a method of service authorised by these Rules for the service of analogous process issued by the Court.

-(3) This rule applies notwithstanding that the foreign process is expressed to be or includes a command of the foreign sovereign.
+- (2) Service of any such process within Singapore may be effected by a method of service authorised by these Rules for the service of analogous process issued by the Court. - (3) This rule applies notwithstanding that the foreign process is expressed to be or includes a command of the foreign sovereign.